hypertidy/PROJ/README.md

 This is same goal as the [reproj](https://cran.r-project.org/package=reproj) package, but provided for later versions of the underlying library.
-Reproj currently uses PROJ 5 or 6 via the proj4 package, so PROJ augments that coverage for the more modern library versions.
+Reproj currently uses PROJ 4 or 5 via the proj4 package, so PROJ augments that coverage for the more modern library versions.

 I need basic coordinate transformations for matrices or data frames with